2024 Spanish Grand Prix

 The 2024 Spanish Grand Prix (officially known as the Formula 1 Aramco Gran Premio de España 2024) was a Formula One motor race held on 23 June 2024, at the Circuit de Barcelona-Catalunya in Montmeló, Spain.
 It was the tenth round of the 2024 Formula One World Championship.
 Max Verstappen of Red Bull Racing took victory ahead of polesitter Lando Norris of McLaren, who was closing in on Verstappen during the final stages of the race.
 Lewis Hamilton of Mercedes took third, his first podium of the season.
 This would be Verstappen's last win until the São Paulo Grand Prix, 11 races later, marking his longest winless streak since 2020.

+As a consequence, Verstappen extended his lead in the World Drivers' Championship to 69 points over Norris, who overtook Charles Leclerc for second place in the standings.
+In the World Constructors' Championship, the top five remained unchanged, with Red Bull moving to 330 points, extending their lead over Ferrari to 60 points.

 Background

 The event was held at the Circuit de Barcelona-Catalunya in Montmeló for the 34th time in the circuit's history, across the weekend of 21–23 June.
 The Grand Prix was the tenth round of the 2024 Formula One World Championship and the 54th running of the Spanish Grand Prix as a round of the Formula One World Championship.